Mayur313/Code-Champions_001/README.md

 - **Streamlit Application**: Initiating the development of an interactive Streamlit app.

 ### 30th August 2024:

 - **Key Insights Choosing**: Extracting Key insights for dashboard building.

+## Description:
+Created an interactive dashboard in streamlit to analyse the dataset of an E Commerce website in order to get valuable insights and plan statergies accordingly.
 - **Streamlit Application**: Building all dashboard features and making it intractive.
 - **Discussing on main points**: Discussing main key points that how sales will increase with analysis.